Senior Account Manager Salary

 Senior Account Managers flock to Hub International, Inc., Lockton Companies, Inc., USI Insurance Services Corp., CenturyLink, and United Parcel Service (UPS), Inc., highly regarded companies that employ a generous number of people in this profession.
 CenturyLink attracts talent by shelling out the biggest paychecks in the area — the median in that office is $105K.

 Offering only $76K on average, Hub International, Inc. seems to pay the least.
 Moreover, the pay scale seems pretty narrow there; employees make $37K on the lower end and $99K on the higher end.

 Popular Skills for Senior Account Manager

-Senior Account Managers report using a large range of skills on the job.
-Most notably, facility with Technical Sales, Strategic Sales, and Account Sales are correlated to pay that is significantly above average, leading to increases of 34 percent, 31 percent, and 10 percent, respectively.
-Skills that pay less than market rate include Customer Service, Microsoft Office, and Microsoft Excel.
-Most people who know Account Management also know Business Development and Customer Relationship Management (CRM).
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, facility with Technical Sales, Strategic Sales, and Business Development are correlated to pay that is significantly above average, leading to increases of 37 percent, 32 percent, and 10 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Customer Service, Microsoft Office, and Microsoft Excel.
+The majority of those who know Account Management also know Business Development and Customer Relationship Management (CRM).

 Pay by Experience Level for Senior Account Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.